 - Java fern

-Do Feshwater Aquatic Plants Need Sunlight – Do LED Lights Work For Aquarium Plants?
+Do Freshwater Aquatic Plants Need Sunlight – Do LED Lights Work For Aquarium Plants?

 Live plants can be kept as there is plenty of light.
 But does it need to be sunlight?

-In fact most low/mid light plants can be kept healthy with higher end LED lighting fixture like the Finnex Fugeray.
+Most low/mid-light plants can be kept healthy with higher-end LED lighting fixtures like the Finnex Fugeray.

 Can Any LED be Used as a Grow Light?